 Customise Your Holiday

-We recommend a second night in Jumieges to visit the ruins of the Benedictine Abbey and take a circular walk crossing the river by way of the local ferries.
-Or walk down to the lakes - great for swimming or picnic.
-Jumièges B&B £100 per person.
+We recommend a second night in Jumièges to visit the ruins of the Benedictine Abbey and take a circular walk crossing the river by way of the local ferries.
+Or walk down to the lakes - great for swimming or a picnic.
+Please call for details.

 No reviews received for this holiday.